-To establish guidelines for employees of the Charlotte-Mecklenburg Police Department (CMPD) who are placed on light duty assignment.
+This policy establishes standards for Charlotte-Mecklenburg Police Department (CMPD) employees placed on light duty status.

-Light duty assignment is a privilege extended to departmental employees during periods of disability.
-The department reserves the right to approve, modify, or terminate an employee's light duty request or status as necessary to ensure the best interests of the department are addressed.
+Light duty assignment is a privilege extended to CMPD employees during periods of disability.
+The CMPD reserves the right to approve, modify, or terminate an employee's light duty request or status as necessary to address the best interests of both the CMPD and the employee.